webino/JAWStats/README.md

      *NOTE: [Original JAWStats installation guide](http://www.jawstats.com/documentation)*

+## Changelog

+### 0.9.0

+  - Graph display based on the table column header sort

+### 0.8.0

+  - Deprived of Flash
+  - PHP notices and deprecated functions
+  - White screen of dead
+  - Broken AJAX
+  - A separate config for each site
+  - AWStats data custom filename
+  - Latest JAWStats Language Pack included
+  - Files protection with .htaccess

 ## Addendum

   Please, if you are interested in this great tool report any issues and don't hesitate to contribute.